thedougco/responsive.ly/_posts/2013-03-17-responsive-design-for-colleges-and-universities.md

 What are colleges and universities doing to catch up to the evolving practice of responsive design?
 The answer is that #RWD practices vary wildly by institution.

-Erik Runyon [(@erunyon)](http://www.twitter.com/@erunyon), my friend, colleague and cofounder of this site maintains [the HigherEd RWD Directory](http://weedygarden.net/highered-rwd-directory/) on his blog, [Weedygarden.net](http://weedygarden.net/).
+Erik Runyon [(@erunyon)](http://www.twitter.com/@erunyon), cofounder of this site maintains [the HigherEd RWD Directory](http://weedygarden.net/highered-rwd-directory/) on his blog, [Weedygarden.net](http://weedygarden.net/).
 He recently added six new institutions to the list:
 + [Suffolk University](http://www.suffolk.edu/)
 + [Menlo College](http://www.menlo.edu/)
 + [Black Hills State University](http://www.bhsu.edu/)